 Dr. Beth Robinson, Ed.D., LPC-S, is a Professor in the School of Counseling at Colorado Christian Christian University, a visiting lecturer in the Clinical Mental Health Counseling program at Harding University and was previously a Professor of Pediatrics at Texas Tech University Health Sciences Center.
 She is a licensed professional counselor, an approved supervisor for licensed professional counselors, and a certified school counselor.
 She has used those credentials to work with abused and traumatized children for more than 25 years as a counselor.
 Dr. Beth has also lived with foster and adoptive children in her own home and written books for professionals, parents and children.

-This webinar will directly address practical applications of social justice when examining Carello’s (2020) framework for trauma informed higher education.
+Description: This webinar will directly address practical applications of social justice when examining Carello’s (2020) framework for trauma informed higher education.
 Specifically, Principle 5: Empowerment, Voice, and Choice invites counselor educators to consider how diversity, equity, power dynamics, and inclusion are implemented within the department culture.
 Furthermore, Principle 6: Social Justice encourages counselor educators to intentionally analyze their program policies and procedures related to privilege, oppression, and diversity.
-Both principles and the framework as a whole promote using our expertise and authority as counselor educators in advocacy to create a safe departmental culture and move towards effectively addressing all forms of collective trauma and injustice for counselors-in-training and the profession (Carello,
+Both principles and the framework as a whole promote using our expertise and authority as counselor educators in advocacy to create a safe departmental culture and move towards effectively addressing all forms of collective trauma and injustice for counselors-in-training and the profession (Carello, 2020).

-Registration: Teaching the Traumatized Counselor-in-Training: Cultivating a Trauma Informed Culture among Counselor Educators
+Recorded Webinar Link: Teaching the Traumatized Counselor-in-Training: Cultivating a Trauma Informed Culture among Counselor Educators

 February Webinar - February 29, 2024, 12-1pm EST